flutter/website/src/get-started/learn-more.md

 * [From Java to Dart](https://codelabs.developers.google.com/codelabs/from-java-to-dart/#0) codelab
 * [Bootstrap into Dart: learn more about the language](/resources/bootstrap-into-dart)

-Please reach out to us at our [mailing list][].
+Reach out to us at our [mailing list][].
 We'd love to hear from you!

 Happy Fluttering!